-The ultimate global financial cost of Covid-19 could top $15 trillion, but governments might be able to prevent future pandemics by investing as little as $22 billion a year in programs to curb wildlife trafficking and stem the destruction of tropical forests, according to an international team of scientists including Baker Institute Faculty Scholar Ted Loch-Temzelides.
+The global financial cost of Covid-19 could top $15 trillion.
+But governments could prevent future pandemics by investing as little as $22 billion a year in programs to curb wildlife trafficking and stem the destruction of tropical forests, according to an international team of scientists, including Baker Institute Faculty Scholar Ted Loch-Temzelides.

 Read the paper in the July 24, 2020 issue of Science.
 The Rice University news release on the study is here.